syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Single-page-view-mode.md

 ## How to retain the zoom percentage in page by page mode?

-To persist the zoom percentage in every page while navigating in the page-by-page view mode, set the `PersistZoomOnPageChange` property to true.
+To persist the zoom percentage on every page while navigating in the page-by-page view mode, set the `PersistZoomOnPageChange` property to true.
 Its default value is false.

 {% tabs %}
 {% highlight xaml %}